 6. Let some of your expectations go, and just focus on getting through today.
-You will not be able to achieve as much as normal during this time of stress.
+You will not be able to accomplish your normal standards during this time of crisis.
 Lower the bar for yourself until you can develop a coping strategy.
 I recently heard an answer I just love, “Right now I am focusing on breathing in, and then breathing out.”
 I love it because, in crisis, breathing is enough (and has calming effects too).

 7. Get some resources to help you.
-Books, podcasts, and a counselor are all available to help.
+Books, podcasts, and a counsellour are all available to help.
 It’s important to educate yourself as you make decisions.
 Hearing stories of others will help, too.
-Also remember, you are not alone and it will not always hurt this intensely.
+Also remember… you are not alone and …it will not always hurt this intensely.